September 21, 2003: The day world No 1 Ferrero was stunned by Calleri in Davis Cup

 What next: Spain go on to win the tie, lose in the final

 Ferrero would only stay world No 1 for eight weeks before being knocked off the top spot by Andy Roddick.
 He would leave the top 10 in September 2004 and would never make his way back to it.
-In the years to come, he would stay in the top 30, only performing sporadically at the very best level, far away from his glorious years.
+In the years to come, he would stay in the top 30, performing at the very best level sporadically, far away from his glorious years.

 The Spaniard is now the coach of Spanish teenage sensation, Carlos Alcaraz.